khimo/khimo.github.io/bli-guides/_how-tos/start-day-with-right-foot.md

 This could also be done with more complex Macros configured on the BLI's setup page.

-For more information on how to configure integration with Siri Shortcuts, go to our "Configure BLI Scenes as Siri Shortcuts"[INSERT LINK HERE] page.
+For more information on how to configure integration with Siri Shortcuts, go to our "[Configure BLI Scenes as Siri Shortcuts](../manuals/conf-scenes-as-shortcuts)" page.